 It all began in Chamonix, France.
 The home of big mountain terrain and the home of Marco Siffredi.
 With his father, a mountain guide, and Mont Blanc casting a shadow over his backyard as a child, his name soon became synonymous with the local mountains right from the get-go.

 Unlike most children his age reading about comic book heroes, Marco looked up to snowboarding icons such as Bruno Gouvy and Jérôme Ruby to satisfy his dreams of big mountain riding as a child.

 Marco soon became an unstoppable force in the region’s snowboarding scene.
-In the late 90’s, following some impressive lines in the Alps, he began to tick off higher and gnarlier descents of huge peaks around the globe.
-His first overseas mission was quickly chosen – Tocllaraju in Peru, at a height of 6032m.
+In the late 90s, following some impressive lines in the Alps, he began to tick off higher and gnarlier descents of huge peaks around the globe.
+His first overseas mission was quickly chosen – Tocllaraju in Peru, at a height of 6,032 metres.

 Before leaving for Peru, his friend’s mother gave him a cross pendant as a gift.
 The team safely scaled and descended the mountain and from that point on.
 Marco carried the cross on every climb thereafter.

 He completed his first Himalayan descent in 1998 on Dorje Lhakpa (6,988 metres).
 From its summit, the towering pinnacle of Everest’s peak could be seen towering magnificently in the distance.

 A spark flickered in Marco’s eyes.
 It would be done.

 Everest: Part I

 Marco’s initial plan was to descend the treacherous Horbein Couloir, the steepest and gnarliest possible line from the summit.
 The snow conditions that time of year, however, were average at best, and he soon realised he’d have to settle for plan B: the Norton Couloir.